SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 $ v(2000) = frac(3 (2000-1000), 2000) = 1.5 $
 $ Delta v = v(2000) - v(3000) = -0.5 $
 The position has a loss of 0.5_asset.

+== Liquidation <sec:liquidation>

+The risk associated with leveraged trading is that a position can be liquidated.
+A liquidation occurs when the value of the collateral is insufficient to repay the borrowed amount (with a margin).
+In this situation, any remaining value from the position is credited to the vault, and the owner of the position loses their collateral.

+Liquidations are an essential part of the protocol and should be performed in a timely manner.
+If a liquidation is executed too late (when the current asset price is much below the @liquidation_price of the position), the effective position value is negative and would skew the calculations of the #glspl("funding") for other position owners (@sec:funding).
+Additionally, a negative position value at the time of its liquidation would make it hard to reward the liquidator without incurring a loss to the vault's balance.

+Note that thanks to the algorithmic nature of the @pnl calculations (see @sec:long_pnl), there is no "bad debt" when a liquidation occurs too late, because an amount equal and opposite to the negative position value was already credited to the vault side, and can be used to repay the debt in the long side automatically.

+=== Liquidation Rewards

+To ensure positions are liquidated as soon as possible, and thus reduce the risk of negative effects on the protocol, executing liquidations is incentivized with a reward paid out to the liquidator.

+The reward is mainly derived from the gas cost of a liquidation transaction.
+The formula is divided into two parts.
+The first component is based on the gas cost and depends on the number $n$ of liquidated positions (in practice, positions are grouped into buckets and liquidated in batches, see @sec:ticks):

+$ r_"gas" = gamma (g_"common" + n g_"pos") $

+where $gamma$ is the gas price (in native tokens per gas unit), $g_"common"$ is the constant part of the gas units spent in the transaction and $g_"pos"$ is the amount of gas unit spent for processing each position.

+The sum $(g_"common" + n g_"pos")$ is roughly equal to the total gas used by the liquidation transaction.

+The gas price $gamma$ is the lowest value between the block base fee @eip-1559 (with a fixed margin added to it to account for an average priority fee) and the effective gas price that the liquidator defined for the transaction.

+The second component of the reward formula takes into account the @total_expo of each liquidated position $i$, and the price difference between their liquidation price and $p$, the effective current price used for the liquidation:

+$ r_"value" = sum_(i=1)^n ((P_i - p) T_i ) / p $

+where $P_i$ is the liquidation price of the position, $p$ is the asset price at the time of liquidation, and $T_i$ is the total exposure of the position.
+As the price difference grows (meaning the remaining position value diminishes), the incentive grows as well, ensuring the profitability of executing liquidations regardless of the current gas price.

+The resulting rewards in native tokens are calculated as follows:

+$ r = mu dot.op r_"gas" + nu dot.op r_"value" $

+where $mu$ and $nu$ are fixed multipliers that can be adjusted to ensure profitability in most cases.

 = Trading Exposure <sec:trading_expo>